Why I Do This Type of Law:

 A Little About Me:

-I grew up in California and graduated from Smith College in Massachusetts, where I balanced school with forest fire fighting during the summers.
+I grew up in California and graduated from Smith College in Massachusetts, where I balanced college with forest fire fighting during the summers.
 Following a Masters in Library Science from the University of Pittsburgh, I graduated from Moritz College of Law at The Ohio State University.
-I've clerked for the Ohio Supreme Court, supervised mediation students at OSU Moritz College of Law, and advocated for special education students at Louisin Child Advocacy, and all students as an education attorney at Albeit Weiker, LLP.
+I've clerked for the Ohio Supreme Court, supervised mediation students at OSU Moritz College of Law, advocated for special education students at Louisin Child Advocacy, and for all students as an education attorney at Albeit Weiker, LLP.
+I started my solo practice in February of 2019.

 To check out my full resume, see: https://www.linkedin.com/in/emily-haynes-936544144/